top of page

 3. Tax Compliance and Planning (TCP)

 You must pass all four sections within a certain timeframe, which varies by state.
 Traditionally, this has been an 18-month rolling window, meaning you have 18 months from the date you pass your first section to pass the remaining three.
 However, many states have or are in the process of adopting a new rule that would extend the window to 30 months.
-Best practice here is to check with your state’s Board of Accountancy.
+Best practice here is to check with your state’s Board of Accountancy and review any state CPA exam requirements for extensions and waivers.

 On top of that, most state boards temporarily extended expiring credits to June 30, 2025, due to delays caused by the CPA Evolution transition in 2024.
 For the most accurate information, candidates should check with their specific state board of accountancy.